You may receive college credit towards the Amherst degree for participating in an approved study away program and:

 If you think you want to voluntarily leave your program prior to completion, you must contact Amherst College for approval prior to departure.
 Voluntary withdrawals have serious implications for credit and financial aid and may impact your graduation date.
 If you withdraw from the program and receive a “W” in every course, those course deficiencies must be made up in a replacement term of residence at the college.
 However, if you receives an “F” in any course, your readmission is subject to review by the Committee on Academic Standing.
 In this instance, it is possible that you will be required to make up the deficiencies prior to returning to Amherst and/or may be placed on probation, warning, or dismissal from the college.
 If you receive grades of “C-“, “D+/-“ you will not receive credit and will have to make up those deficiencies before your final semester in the senior year and you need to discuss these options with your class dean.

-Students are fully responsible for all financial aid funds dispersed on their behalf.
+Students are fully responsible for all financial aid funds disbursed on their behalf.
 Voluntary withdrawals will result in the full cancellation of all Amherst financial aid funds paid on the your behalf.
 Federal funds will be subject to federal regulations that might require you to repay federal aid funds.
 Cancellation of financial aid funds, both institutional and federal, will result in a charge to your Amherst student account.
 The balance of that account must be repaid before you can return to Amherst College.

 Students who are considering leaving their program early - a voluntary withdrawal - must contact the Director of the Global Education Office immediately to ensure that they understand the likely consequences of the choice they are considering.

 Amherst requires a school of record, a degree-granting institution, to issue a transcript for the study away semester or year.
 (Fees, if any, associated with the school of record transcript can be included in a student's financial aid budget.)
 Students are responsible for ensuring that an official transcript be sent to the Registrar at the end of the semester that succeeding the semester away: